Professor of Immunobiology

 United Technologies Corporation Professor in Cancer Research and Professor of Immunobiology, of Dermatology and of Medicine (Medical Oncology)

 Co-Director, Cancer Immunology Program at Yale Cancer Center

-Dr. Lieping Chen earned his medical degree from Fujian Medical School in Fuzhou City, China in 1982, and completed his clinical training in hematology and oncology at Fujian Union Hospital in Fuzhou and Beijing Union Medical College Cancer Hospital in Beijing, China before earning his PhD in pathology from Drexel University in Philadelphia, Pennsylvania in 1989.
-After a postdoctoral fellowship at the University of Washington in Seattle, he worked at Bristol-Myers Squibb from 1989-1997 before he joined Mayo Clinic as Immunology Professor from 1997-2004.
+Dr. Lieping Chen earned his medical degree from Fujian Medical School in China.
+After clinical training in immunology and oncology in Fujian Union Hospital and Peking Union Medical College, he earned PhD in Pathology from Drexel University in Philadelphia and did a postdoctoral fellowship in the University of Washington in Seattle.
+He worked as a research scientist in Bristol-Myers Squibb from 1989-1997 before he joined Mayo Clinic as Immunology Professor from 1997-2004.
 He was Professor of...

 Paul B. Beeson Professor of Medicine (Rheumatology) and Professor of Immunobiology

 Program Director, Investigative Medicine